Prince Harry named chief impact officer at mental health company

 BetterUp, founded in 2013, offers a mobile app that connects people to coaching, counseling and mentorship programs.
 The service is used by more than 300 businesses including Chevron, Snap Inc and AT&T’s WarnerMedia.

-In his new role, Harry will help promote mental fitness and expand the company's roster of coaches and customers, among other duties, a company blog post said here.
+In his new role, Harry will help promote mental fitness and expand the company’s roster of coaches and customers, among other duties, a company blog post said.

 “I firmly believe that focusing on and prioritising our mental fitness unlocks potential and opportunity that we never knew we had inside of us,” Harry said in the blog post.